VisualGameData/VIGAD/README.md

 Overall Vigad offers a wide range of use cases, even outside of gaming.

 ## Compatibility
-Vigad has been testet on the following platforms:
+Vigad has been tested on the following platforms:

 - Windows 10 and newer
 - Ubuntu 22.04 (likely to work on similar distributions as well)